BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 **SUMIFS**	Calculates the sum of a range based on one or more TRUE or FALSE condition

-**TRIM**	Removes irregular spacing, leaving one space between each value **VLOOKUP**	Allows vertical searches for values in a table
+**TRIM**	Removes irregular spacing, leaving one space between each value

+**AMPERSAND** which is signifies as & is used to join two words together

+**VLOOKUP**	Allows vertical searches for values in a table